h-boudaoud/websocket-app/README.md

 The web server must be configured to set up a redirection to `path/to/project_floder/public/index.php`

 ###Problem to be solved:
-the first message sent from a mozilla browser is not received
+The first message sent from a Firefox browser is not received

 ## Commands to install the application